Skip to content

 Claude Code

-Save as a rules file in ~/.claude/rules/
+Installed as a rules file at ~/.claude/rules/context-vault.md

 Install path:~/.claude/rules/context-vault.md